xak2000/nomad/website/source/docs/job-specification/index.html.md

 The job specification is broken down into smaller pieces, which you will find expanded in the navigation menu.
-We recommend getting started at the [job][] stanza.
+We recommend getting started at the [job][] block.
 Alternatively, you can keep reading to see a few examples.

 For machine-friendliness, Nomad can also read JSON-equivalent configurations.
 In general, we recommend using the HCL syntax.